 US-China trade talks falling short on make-or-break IP issues

-According to people close to the discussions, the two sides have so far made little progress on the issue any deal Mr Trump strikes with China may ultimately be judged on: ending what the US has dubbed as decades of state-coordinated Chinese theft of American intellectual property.
+According to people close to the discussions, the two sides have so far made little progress and any deal Mr Trump strikes with China may ultimately be judged on: ending what the US has dubbed as decades of state-coordinated Chinese theft of American intellectual property.

+That stands in contrast to movement on other fronts that has lifted stocks in recent sessions, including a Bloomberg report on Friday that China offered a path to reducing its trade surplus to zero by 2024.
+European stocks and US equity futures dipped on Monday, while Asian markets posted modest gains.
+The next round of talks is scheduled for Jan 30-31, when Chinese leader Xi Jinping's top economic emissary Liu He will visit Washington.

-China's alleged Intellectual Property (IP) theft and its related practice of forcing foreign companies to hand over technology to gain access to its market formed a large part of the agenda for the three days of early-January talks.
+China's alleged IP theft and its related practice of forcing foreign companies to hand over technology to gain access to its market formed a large part of the agenda for the three days of early-January talks.
 Yet the discussions amounted more to an airing of grievances than constructive negotiations, according to participants and others briefed on the talks.

 Deputy US Trade Representative Jeffrey Gerrish spent much of the time citing a US report used to justify the tariffs imposed on some US$250 billion in Chinese goods, one person present at the talks said.
 Chinese officials responded by repeating longstanding denials of any wrongdoing and asked the US for proof.

+While it's unclear if the US made any new demands on IP during the latest round of talks, last year it called on China to eliminate specific policies and practices linked to technology transfer, cease government-sponsored cyber theft, strengthen IP enforcement and end government support for industries targeted in the Made in China 2025 plan.

+China has publicly denied US claims regarding IP theft and the forced transfer of technology.
+It insists that it has lived up to the commitments it made when it joined the World Trade Organization in 2001, including by establishing special IP courts.

-As Chinese leader Xi Jinping prepares to send top economic emissary Liu He to Washington for Jan 30-31 talks, the IP stalemate gets to the heart of Trump's trade wars and questions over his ability to turn the leverage he's created with tariffs into meaningful Chinese policy changes.
+The IP stalemate gets to the heart of Mr Trump's trade wars and questions over his ability to turn the leverage he's created with tariffs into meaningful Chinese policy changes.
 It also points to the potential political fallout.

-"Any trade deal worth making will clearly address China's rampant IP theft and forced technology transfers, both for the good of the American economy and American workers, as well our national security,'' said Senator Marco Rubio, a leading Republican proponent of taking a tough line on China.

-Likewise, Senator Ron Wyden, the ranking Democrat on the Finance Committee, said any deal would have to "directly address the basis for the tariffs, which includes China's practices on IP theft and technology transfer".
-"Anything less," Mr Wyden said, "would leave American workers and employers vulnerable to China's predatory practices".

 The tussle over China's treatment of IP gets at one of the central complaints levied by foreign companies either doing business in China or competing with increasingly aggressive Chinese rivals: that China's rapid rise has as much to do with a state-coordinated campaign to sprint up the value chain as it does with reforms over the past 40 years.

-That is part of the reason business groups who have otherwise opposed Trump's tariffs have been more willing to back his approach to China and are now insisting that any deal must tackle IP issues to be meaningful.
+That is part of the reason business groups who have otherwise opposed Mr Trump's tariffs have been more willing to back his approach to China and are now insisting that any deal must tackle IP issues- to be meaningful.

 Days after Mr Xi and Mr Trump agreed to a tariff truce on Dec 1, Chinese officials issued a proposed new IP law that would ban companies caught stealing technology from issuing bonds or accessing other financing.